 At its core, the Wells Fargo Propel is a travel reward credit card (it’s actually one of our picks for some of the best travel credit cards).
 Your points are worth 1.5 cents each for award flights on the Wells Fargo Go Far Rewards travel center.

 Each point is only worth 1 cent each for other award travel, cash rewards, and gift cards.
-You need a minimum $25 balance to begin redeeming points for cash, similar to the Citi Double Cash.

 Is the Wells Fargo Propel better than Citi Double Cash?